16.4. Installation Procedure

 configurescript.
 For a default installation simply enter:

-configurein a directory outside the source tree, if you want to keep the build directory separate.
-This procedure is also called a VPATH build.
+configurein a directory outside the source tree, and then build there, if you want to keep the build directory separate from the original source files.
+This procedure is called a VPATH build.
 Here's how:

 /path/to/source/tree/configure [options go here]

 The default configuration will build the server and utilities, as well as all client applications and interfaces that require only a C compiler.
 All files will be installed under

 You can customize the build and installation process by supplying one or more command line options to

 configure.
 Typically you would customize the install location, or the set of optional features that are built.

 configurehas a large number of options, which are described in Section 16.4.1.

 configureresponds to certain environment variables, as described in Section 16.4.2.
 These provide additional ways to customize the configuration.